PL1-Arcade/MAME-Asteroids-Cocktail-Info/README.md

 To tell the difference, the upright-only boards have 4066's and TL082's behind the video adjustment pots (4 chips total), while the boards with the flipping circuitry have 4016's, TL081's and TL082's (6 chips total).
 </blockquote>

+On `6-Asteroids-Cocktail-Schematic2.png`, the ROM numbers listed match the MAME `asteroid1` set so that confirms that all three Asteroids ROM sets `asteroid`, `asteroid1`, and `asteroid2` were used in cocktail cabs.

 > [!NOTE]
 MAME currently supports Machine Config `Cocktail` for `asteroid`, `asteroid1`, and `asteroid2`